-recommendations in our dedicated TAVR database.
+Demographics, procedural details, intra-hospital course and adverse events were prospectively recorded according to the VARC-2 recommendations13 in our dedicated TAVR database.
 In addition, the data were validated by reviewing operative reports, medical records and intra-procedural angiography studies.